A comment or objection to a planning application is called a "representation".

 Representations are kept on file with the application and form part of the public record which must be presented upon request.
-We publish all representations on our website.

 If an application is due to be determined at the Planning Applications Committee this means that local councillors will make the decision directly.
 Applicants, agents, and those who have had a representation acknowledged, will be informed by letter.
 Anyone who wishes to speak at the Planning Applications Committee should contact the case officer in the first instance; or email firstname.lastname@example.org.

 Certificates of lawful development or use